HuidobroMG/Skyrme-model/README.md

 Skyrme.ipynb is a jupyter notebook which performs some useful symbolic calculations of the Skyrme model.
 In it you may find the expressions of the Skyrme lagrangian as well as the Isospin inertia tensor for the hedgehog ansatz, but also for the generic SU(2) expansion of the Skyrme field.

 RatMap_constructor.ipynb is a very useful jupyter notebook which specifically combined with the Gradient_Flow.py code might be of extreme interest to construct B >= 1 skyrmions.
 It takes the rational map ansätze and computes the symbolic expressions.

+Skyrmions.cc is a C++ code which constructs (using the rational map approximation) a skyrmions with a given baryon number B = 1-8 and 4N^3 (where N is an integer number) and finds the minimal energy configuration performing an accelerated gradient flow method.

+Skyrmions_Parallel.cc is the parallelized version of Skyrmions.cc using the OpenMP library of the C++ language.
+In order to compile this code, one must run the following command: g++ -fopenmp Skyrmions_Parallel.cc